Is Nutrisystem better than Weight Watchers? This cannot be answered with a yes or no, instead let’s dive into the details of each program:

 How much does Nutrisystem cost?

-Nutrisystem costs about $11 / day for their branded meals which are mailed to you each month, although if you sign up, they will give you a better deal on your first month.
+Nutrisystem costs about $11 / day for their branded meals which are mailed to you each month, you will get a better deal if you sign up and use a one of coupons for Nutrisystem.

 What We Think of Weight Watchers